ephraimg/vehicle-booking-system/README.md

 - Create a Postgres database named 'vehicle_booking'
 - Create tables: psql vehicle_booking < db/schema.sql
 - Set environment variables for connections, as in: postgresql://dbuser:secretpassword@database.server.com:3211/mydb

+### Heroku

+Heroku is hosting the application at https://oncue-booking-system.herokuapp.com.
+To connect to the Heroku Postgres database from the command line, use: heroku pg:psql -a oncue-booking-system